esteinebrey/ScheduleBuilder/README.md

 <img src="pageDisplay/schedulePage.PNG" />

 Students can view their past and current schedules on this page by selecting a semester from the dropdown.
 The only semesters that show up in the dropdown are ones where the student took or is taking a course.

+A message will display if the student has not registered for any courses yet.

 ### Build Schedule Page